 Building Yet Another Coding Agent — Part 1

-At my current job, we are building a full-stack data analytics platform.
-A big chunk of the work is integrating external APIs.
+At my current job, we build a full-stack data analytics platform.
+A big chunk of thework is integrating external APIs.
+Authentication, pagination, rate limits, retries —most of it is boilerplate.
+We've built frameworks to handle that.
+But the core fetchlogic for each integration still has to be written by hand.

 while True: